Hammerspoon/hammerspoon/sample-extension/README.md

-This is a sample project to demonstrate writing a Mjolnir plugin.
+This is a sample project to demonstrate writing a Mjolnir extension.

 ### Your module's require-path